sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 Blacklist IP addresses
 ----------------------
-Your access List allows fine-grained network access controls to be applied to a load balancer.
+Your access list allows fine-grained network access controls to be applied to a load balancer.
 A single IP address, multiple IP addresses, or entire network subnets can be added.